top of page

 Water Orton track is the way it is because it heads west through a range of low hills and over a river.
 So we retain the track plan as it is of a convenient format to allow the most entertaining display of modern traction.

-Construction - The concept behind the original model was that it had to be built from items which were already held
+Construction - The concept behind the original model was that it had to be built from items which were already held or could be recycled.

 However fresh wood and ply were purchased and new baseboards constructed to allow smaller sections to be transported.

+The fiddleyard was shrunk to nine lines and a gap in the middle of the layout was created to allow for operators.
 The base boards are of “standard” construction and presented few problems structurally.
 Track was laid in the fiddle yard using the turnouts that were available in our stores cupboard to complete the job.
 Great fun is possible trying get an assortment of long, short, straight, curved, left and right and “Y” points to make cohesive and usable fiddle-yard!
 The “boxes” at either end of the model provide scenic breaks at the station road bridge and a hole in the western end scenery (which will be hidden by the embankment and trees) to create the separations required.

 Track Plan -